dresnite/easyui/README.md

 # EasyUI

-EasyUI is a clean and easy-to-use form library for PocketMine-MP.
+EasyUI is an intuitive and easy-to-use form library for PocketMine-MP.
 Designed to let you focus on your project and not on how the library works.

 ## Code examples

 ### General rules

-All the closures passed to EasyForm classes must declare a variable of the class Player as first and only argument.
+All the closures passed to EasyUI classes must declare a variable of the class Player as first and only argument.

 ### SimpleForm